shabatatmuath/Learning-journal/README.md

 **Things don't forget**

-1- Don't say~~I can't~~
+- Don't say~~I can't~~,always you can.
-2- Keep try in any way and don't give up
+- Keep try in any way and don't give up.
-3- The failure is the road to success
+- The failure is the road to success.